plone/documentation/docs/backend/generic-setup.md

 ```
 ````

+### Control the import step execution order

-You can run other steps before yours by using the `depends` directive.
+You can make sure that other import steps are processed before yours by using the `depends` directive.

 For instance, if your import step depends on a content type to be installed first, you must use: